Putting Exact Path to Work Over Winter Break

 1. Ready, Set, GOAL

 You know that your students have it in them to rise to a challenge when they know where the bar has been set.
 Why should the holiday break be any different?
 Use Challenges in Exact Path to set up a specific goal that fits the time period of your break.
-Want students to earn three trophies a week?
+Want students to earn two trophies a week?
 Maybe work on each subject 30 minutes a week?
 Whatever goal you set, you have the ability to tailor it to support your learners and decide what “prize” you want to dole out when they achieve it.
 Maybe just a little recognition on school announcements will do the trick, or perhaps the allure of earning a homework pass the first week back from break would be an effective incentive?
 You decide!
+Check out our nine incentive ideas to motivate students for some extra inspiration.

 2. Get a Head Start on the New Semester

 Know what skills you want to hit the ground running with come January?
 Start now by creating focused assignments for your students in Exact Path around that content.
-Those lessons, made up of instruction, practice, and a mastery quiz, can then become the background knowledge for which all future learning builds upon when the school year resumes.
+Those lessons, made up of instruction, practice, and a mastery quiz, can then become the additional context and preview for which all future learning builds upon when the school year resumes.
 Essentially, the holiday break becomes your grounds for experimenting with a flipped classroom model that then allows you to dive into meaningful application or project-based learning activities based on what students have already completed in Exact Path.

 3. No Access to Technology?
 No Worries!